 Short-range forecasts (for a few hours to a few days in the future) rely on very high-resolution limited‑area models run by the national meteorological services, often using boundary condition data from ECMWF.
 Through the SRNWP project, we support co-operation between organisations developing short-range numerical weather prediction models.
 Such models are mainly developed as co-operative projects under three large European consortia (ALADIN, HIRLAM and COSMO) and by the UK Met Office (as part of the Unified Model).

 Most of our information about the current weather now comes from satellites.
 Our long-standing partnerships with space agencies, especially with EUMETSAT and ESA, are crucial for us to benefit fully from satellite data.
 In return, we provide valuable feedback on the quality of the instruments and regular reports on their impact on global NWP.
-We have formal co-operation agreements with EUMETSAT and ESA.
+We have formal co-operation agreements with EUMETSAT, ESA, the China Meteorological Administration (CMA), INPE and NOAA.

-We also maintain strong scientific and technical co-operation with space agencies in the United States (notably NASA, NOAA, and the Department of Defense) and Japan (JMA and JAXA), and have a co-operation agreement with the China Meteorological Administration (CMA).
+We also maintain strong scientific and technical co-operation with agencies in the United States (notably NASA, NOAA, and the Department of Defense) and Japan (JMA and JAXA).

 ECMWF works with the European Commission in a variety of ways.